How to Sanitize After Toilet Overflows. | iDry Columbus

 - High-Efficiency Toilets: While they are eco-friendly and conserve water, toilets, especially models manufactured before 1997, can be more susceptible to overflows.
 Their water conservation features mean less forceful flushes, which can sometimes struggle to clear out denser waste or foreign objects.

-Shut off the Water Supply, Cleanup & Sanitize after an Overflowing Toilet
+Shut off the Water Supply, clean up, and sanitize after an Overflowing Toilet

 Toilet overflows can be daunting, but with a systematic approach, you can manage the situation effectively.
 Here’s a detailed breakdown of the steps to ensure a thorough cleanup: